krisztianb/typedoc-plugin-merge-modules/README.md

 $ npm install typedoc-plugin-merge-modules --save-dev
 ```

-The plugin requires TypeDoc version 0.24.x or 0.25.x to be installed.
+The plugin requires TypeDoc version 0.26.x to be installed.
 After installation you need to activate the plugin with a [typedoc command line argument](https://typedoc.org/options/configuration/#plugin) or inside your [typedoc config file](https://typedoc.org/options/configuration/#json-files).

 Here is an example using a JavaScript config file: